reivaxy/iotFeeder/README.md

 WiFi enabled fish feeder for aquarium, using an ESP8266, a stepper motor and an oled screen.

 All settings are done using web page forms over Wifi.
-It records activiy in a Firebase DB, and you will receive notifications when it's empty or offline.
+It records activiyy in a Firebase DB, and you will receive notifications when it's empty or offline.

 ![proto](resources/proto400.jpg)
 ```